-Some people love chocolate, other have cheese fetish.
+- Some people love chocolate, other have cheese fetish.
 There are even marmite lovers (don’t know why so don’t ask me)!
 I simply couldn’t live without bread.
 Don’t judge me.
 I know it is not a trendy fit food.
-I does not belong to the low carb, ramen, paleo club.
+I do not belong to the low carb, ramen, paleo club.
 I don’t care.
 I absolutely adore the stuff.
-For me there is nothing better than a bite freshly baked baguette or a slice of bread drizzled with olive oil and then grilled or bread and butter pudding.
+For me there is nothing better than a bite of a freshly baked baguette or a slice of bread drizzled with olive oil and then grilled or bread and butter pudding.
 I can go like that for ages.
 You may have noticed that I prefer to bake sourdough breads as in this recipe for ciabatta or Mediterranean bread.
 I find sourdough flavour superior to breads baked with bakers yeast.
 It is also much healthier.
 However I understand that for many people the prospect of sourdough baking may feel a bit daunting.
 Fear no more, there is compromise available.
 It is called “poolish”.
 It is a method where you use bakers yeast but it is used to create a form of ferment starter that you then use to build your bred.
 Whilst it is not identical to sourdough it is the next best thing and gets you to that unique flavour as close as possible.
 One of the legends states that this method has been brought to France by Polish bakers in XIX century.
 No evidence exists to support this theory but as I am Polish myself I like this story.
 You will find this method much simpler and quicker than sourdough.
 You don’t need to go through a process of growing sourdough starter.
 I like using pale ale when I make bread with a poolish ferment.
 It adds to the flavour complexity and I think it helps with the fermentation.
 However you can replace if with water if you prefer to drink the beer with the bread rather than in it.

 Makes one loaf.